-During the year grants and contributions increased \$248,206 due primarily to more Medicaid cost based reimbursements in the current year.
+During the year grants and contributions decreased \$238,125 due primarily to less Medicaid cost based reimbursements in the current year.
 We will continue to collaborate with local health providers and using them as a resource to find new funding.